spinnaker/spinnaker.github.io/setup/security/authentication/ldap/index.md

 * Ports commonly used or referenced:
     *  636 - LDAP with SSL (`ldaps`)
     *  389 - LDAP
-    *  3268 - Active Directory (AD) Global Directory NON ssl port
+    *  3268 - Active Directory (AD) Global Directory non-SSL port
     *  3269 - AD Global Directory SSL port

 When a port is not specified, `ldap://host/whatever` implies port 389 by default.  `ldaps://host/whatever` uses port 636 by